 The purpose of the data collection is to be able to carry out an assessment of your application and if you are a good fit for the applied role.
 For this reason, we will store all data provided by you during your application.
 Based on the data collected during the process, we will check whether you will be invited to the interview as a given step of the selection process.

-We will not use your data for any purpose other than the recruitment process which you are part of.
-If we wish to use your personal data for a new purpose, not covered by this Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
-Where and whenever necessary, we will seek your prior consent to the new processing, unless authorized by law.
+We will not use your data for any purpose other than the recruitment process of which you are part.
+If we wish to use your personal data for a new purpose not covered by this Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
+Where and whenever necessary, we will seek your prior consent to the new processing unless authorised by law.

-If you choose not to provide your Personal Information that is mandatory to process your request, we may not be able to provide the corresponding service i.e., initiating the recruitment process and helping you join us.
+If you choose not to provide your Personal Information, which is mandatory to process your request, we may not be able to provide the corresponding service, i.e., initiating the recruitment process and helping you join us.